beartype/beartype/README.rst

 Beartype Exceptions
 -------------------

 Beartype is fastidious to a fault.
-Exception handling is no... exception.
+Exception handling is no... *exception*.
 <sup>punny *or* funny? you decide.</sup>

 Beartype only raises: